husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?

-_If so, please describe this license and/or ToU, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms or ToU, as well as any fees associated with these restrictions._
 The dataset is released under CC-BY license.

 ### Have any third parties imposed IP-based or other restrictions on the data associated with the instances?

-_If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any relevant licensing terms, as well as any fees associated with these restrictions._
 Reddit's terms of service generally apply to the original source data.

 ### Do any export controls or other regulatory restrictions apply to the dataset or to individual instances?

-_If so, please describe these restrictions, and provide a link or other access point to, or otherwise reproduce, any supporting documentation._

 ### Any other comments?

 ## Maintenance

-_These questions are intended to encourage dataset creators to plan for dataset maintenance and communicate this plan with dataset consumers._

 ### Who is supporting/hosting/maintaining the dataset?
 The dataset is hosted on Zenodo, a platform for open research data.
 The creators, Mattia Samory, Felix Soldner, and Veronika Batzdorfer, are responsible for its maintenance and updates.